dhui808/software-concepts/git/README.md

 ### How to display the parent branches of the current branch?
     git log --decorate --simplify-by-decoration --oneline

-### How to undo the latest commit that is not pushed to remote yet?
-    git reset HEAD~1 --soft

 ### Roll back the most recent merge (not pushed)
     git reset --hard <commit_before_merge>

-### To discard local changes to all files, permanently:
-    git restore *

 ### How to revert a merge commit that's already pushed to remote branch?
     git reset --hard <commit-hash-prior-to-merge>